-The focus of VCE English is on the reading and viewing of a range of texts, film and multimedia, particularly narrative and persuasive texts, to comprehend, appreciate and analyse the ways in which texts are constructed and interpreted.
+The focus of VCE English is on the reading and viewing of a range of texts, film and multimedia, particularly narrative and persuasive texts, in order to comprehend, appreciate and analyse the ways in which texts are constructed and interpreted.
 Students will develop competence and confidence in creating written, oral and multimodal texts.

-Reading & Creating Texts - Creative Reading & Creating Texts - Analytical Interpretation Response How meaning is created in a text through the e exploration and analysis of how authors use structures, conventions and language to represent characte ers, settings, events, explore themes, and build the world of the text for the reader in conjunction with how t the meaning of a text is affected by the contexts in which it is created and read.
-Reading & Comparing Texts - Analysing and Presenting Argument - Comparative Text Analysis Argument Analysis & POV oral presentation The ways in which different texts provide different perspectives on ideas, issues and themes. the choices made by authors to convey perspectives, such as structure, conventions and language, including relevant metalanguage.
-The ways authors construct arguments and features of written, spoken and multimodal texts to position audiences to impact and position audiences to share a point of view.
-The conventions of discussion and debate and features of analytical and comparative responses to texts.
-Oral presentation - to develop a viewpoint on an issue, prepare argument and its supporting evidence, to engage and position the target audience to share their point of view.
+Reading and Exploring Texts - Analytical Interpretation

+How meaning is created in a text through the exploration and analysis of how authors use structures, conventions and language to represent characters, settings, events, explore ideas, and build the world of the text for the reader in conjunction with how the meaning of a text is affected by the contexts in which it is created and read.

+Crafting Texts Exploring Argument - Argument Analysis and Point of View oral presentation Develop an understanding of effective and cohesive writing How to construct texts for specific contexts, purposes and audiences Describe their decisions made about vocabulary, text structures, language features and conventions during the writing process The ways authors construct arguments and features of written, spoken and multimodal texts to position audiences to impact and position audiences to share a point of view The conventions of discussion and debate and features of analytical and comparative responses to texts Oral presentation - to develop a viewpoint on an issue, prepare argument and its supporting evidence, to engage and position the target audience to share their point of view.

-Learning tasks may include: Comparative analytical response to texts, written text that presents an argument or viewpoint, Comparative argument analysis of written and visual language used to attempt to persuade the audience to share the point of view on an issue currently debated in the media, Point of View oral presentation of a current media issue.
+Learning tasks may include: Analytical responses to texts, written texts that presents an argument or viewpoint, Analysis of written and visual language used to attempt to persuade the audience to share the point of view on an issue currently debated in the media, and a Point of View oral presentation of a current media issue.

-- Ability to identify, analyse and discuss ideas, themes and issues in set texts. - Ability to develop written structured extended responses. - Effective communication skills (written and oral). - Ability to explore and support ideas, points of view and issues orally, and listening to others.
+- Ability to identify, analyse and discuss ideas, views, values and issues represented in set texts - Ability to develop written structured extended responses - Effective communication skills (written and oral) - Ability to explore and support ideas, points of view and issues orally, and listening to others.

-POSSIBLE PAT HWAY YEAR 12 ENGLISH, LITERATURE, ENGLISH LANGUAGE
+POSSIBLE PAT THWAY YEAR 12 ENGLISH, LITERATURE, ENGLISH LANGUAGE

-English is a compulsory subject, but you can choose between the three strands, subject to recommendations.
+English is a compulsory subject but you are able to choose between the three strands, subject to recommendations.
 You should choose the one that interests you most.